Vietnam

 Tourist visas

 All other visitors require a visa to visit Vietnam.
-Standard tourist visas can be obtained from the Vietnamese embassy or consulate at the port of departure.
+Standard tourist visas can be obtained from the Vietnamese embassy or a consulate at the port of departure.
 Visas are usually valid for up to 30 days.
 Fees and processing times vary.

 Required documents: